pviswana/W251/homeworks/hw09/readme.md

 * It took 25 hours to complete the training run with max steps = 50K

 ### Do you think your model is fully trained?
 How can you tell?
-* The training did completed the max steps of 50K, but I think the model could be further trained to reduce the loss.
+* The training did complete the max steps of 50K, but I think the model could be further trained to reduce the loss.
 * The loss function was not fully converged, so there was more room for improvement.

 ### Were you overfitting?